Holmbeerg/Scilla/notes/notes.md

 ---

 ## **Sampling**
-Retrieving texture color by using texture coordinates.
+Retrieving texture color by using interpolated texture coordinates.
 In 2D texture images, texture coordinates range from 0 to 1 in both the y and x-axis, with `(0, 0)` being the bottom-left corner.
-Pass 3 texture coordinates, and the fragment shader then interpolates all the texture coordinates for each fragment.
+Pass 3 texture coordinates as a vertex attribute to the vertex shader.
+The output of these then get interpolated (if you dont change something with interpolation qualifier) during rasterization and the fragment shader receives the interpolated texture coordinates.

 ---